If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 Here are the best things about living in Denver, Colorado.

 Arguably the best upside to living in Denver is its close proximity to the outdoors.
-This list of pros and cons of living in Denver has to include this point!
+I had to include this point first on this list of the pros and cons of living in Denver!

-It only takes about 15-minutes by car or bus, and you’ll be right at the start of the epic and beautiful Rocky Mountains.
+It only takes about 15 minutes by car or bus and you’ll be right at the foot of the epic and beautiful Rocky Mountains.

-Most people move to Denver just to experience the great outdoors in Colorado because it’s literally a perfect home base to explore the state’s best outdoor attractions.
+Many people move to Denver just to experience the great outdoors because it’s the perfect base to explore Colorado’s best outdoor attractions.

 So many great natural places to explore are only a short ride away.
 Some beautiful locations nearby include Rocky Mountain National Park, the Flatirons in Boulder, and Garden of the Gods in Colorado Springs.